jkaur007/custome-css-framework-Group/README.md

 Navigation Bar: Implemented using Bootstrap's responsive navbar, allowing seamless navigation.
 Grid System: Portfolio projects displayed using Bootstrap's col- classes for proper alignment and layout.
 Buttons & Forms: Enhanced with Bootstrap components and further customized with SASS.
-Features Implemented
+Features Implemented<br>

+<h2>Features of the website</h2>

-✅ Portfolio Section: Displays details about the web developers, including links to their profiles and projects.
+✅ Portfolio Section: Displays details about the web developers, including links to their profiles and projects. <br>

-✅ Navigation: Smooth scrolling functionality to navigate between Projects, About, Contact, and other sections.
+✅ Navigation: Smooth scrolling functionality to navigate between Projects, About, Contact, and other sections.<br>

-✅ Interactive Elements: Added hover effects and animations using SASS mixins and Bootstrap utilities.
+✅ Interactive Elements: Added hover effects and animations using SASS mixins and Bootstrap utilities. <br>

 ✅ Mobile Responsiveness: Optimized using Bootstrap's breakpoints, ensuring a seamless experience on all devices.
 This document provides an overview of our team portfolio project, detailing how SASS and Bootstrap were utilized to create a well-structured, responsive, and visually appealing website.